sarahstrong314/MCR3U/README.md

  * How to prove some trigonometric identities

 7. Sinusoidal Functions
+ * How to graph sinusoidal functions
+ * How to identify key properties of sinusoidal functions
+ * How to apply sinusoidal functions to situations not involving angles

 8. Sequences and Series
  * What sequences are and how to express them